 “Gratitude goes beyond the ‘mine’ and ‘thine’ and claims the truth that all of life is a pure gift.
 In the past I always thought of gratitude as a spontaneous response to the awareness of gifts received, but now I realize that gratitude can also be lived as a discipline.
 The discipline of gratitude is the explicit effort to acknowledge that all I am and have is given to me as a gift of love, a gift to be celebrated with joy.” -Henri Nouven

-Education: B.A. in Psychology and Minors in Philosophy, French, and Gender and Women’s Studies (Columbia College, Columbia, SC); French Studies (CIDEF at Université catholique de l’Ouest, Angers, France); Certificate in Nonprofit Management (Duke University, Durham, NC).
+- French Studies (CIDEF at Université catholique de l’Ouest, Angers, France); Certificate in Nonprofit Management (Duke University, Durham, NC).

-Community Engagement: 2017 Blueprint for Leadership Graduate; reading tutor with Midlands Reading Consortium (2015-present)
+- 2017 Blueprint for Leadership Graduate; reading tutor with Midlands Reading Consortium (2015-present)

-Awards: Columbia College: Graduated summa cum laude; Received the Outstanding Psychology Student Award and Excellence in Philosophy Award
+- Received the Outstanding Psychology Student Award and Excellence in Philosophy Award